ahmerb/typescript-sequelize-article/article.md

 ![todo]

-The types Sequelize provide are well detailed, upto the most convoluted settings in options objects.
+The types Sequelize provide are well detailed, upto the most intricate settings in options objects.

 ![todo]